Gerry Northam

-Gerald Douglas Edward "Gerry" Northam (born 28 June 1947) is a British BBC Radio presenter and an investigative journalist.
+Gerald Douglas Edward "Gerry" Northam (born 28 June 1947) is a British BBC Radio presenter and investigative journalist.

 Early life

 He was born in Hatfield, Hertfordshire.
-He grew up in Cricklewood and Edgware, in what was the heart of Middlesex.
+He grew up in Cricklewood and Edgware, which were then in Middlesex.
 He studied Philosophy and Physics at Keele University in 1966, graduating in 1970.

 Career

 He started as a news reporter for BBC Radio Stoke, later joining educational television.

 Panorama

 He learnt his investigative journalist skills on the flagship BBC programme Panorama.

 Radio 4

 He presents File on 4.
 File on 4 can be represented as a radio version of Panorama.
 His knowledge of science and arts from university has allowed him to cover many types of subject.

 He has won a Sony Award and two Royal Television Society (RTS) awards.

 Personal life

 He married in Newcastle-under-Lyme in 1976. then in Manchester in 1984.
 He is a beekeeper.